streamdataio/streamdataio-policy/terms-of-service.md

 5.3.
 Streamdata cannot be held responsible of any Content, whatever it is, accessible by using the Services.
 You understand and agree that all information ( the Content) to which You may have access through the use of the Services are the sole responsibility of the personn from which such content originated.

 5.4.
-You agree that You are solely responsible (and that Streamdata has no responsibility to you or to any third party for) of any consequences whatever they are, regarding the Application or any content You create, transmit or disply while using the Services.
+You agree that You are solely responsible (and that Streamdata has no responsibility to you or to any third party for) of any consequences whatever they are, regarding the Application or any content You create, transmit or display while using the Services.

 5.5.
 Streamdata cannot be held responsible for the deletion or failure to store any Content and other data maintained or transmitted through the use of the Services.